Marengo High School

 - Community Size Largest student body (number of students) (Top 20%)

-- Marengo High School's student population of 267 students has grown by 5% over five school years.
+Marengo High School's student population of 267 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-12|